 Vector Insect(s) - Deer Tick (Black-Legged Tick)

-One week to several months after a bite.
+Three to 30 days after a bite.